Introduction

 Here’s a quick refresher on what a metamorphic contract is:

-Despite the common belief that smart contracts on Ethereum are immutable once deployed, contracts can effectively change their logic using advanced EVM patterns involving CREATE
+Despite the common belief that smart contracts on Ethereum are immutable once deployed, contracts can effectively change their logic using advanced EVM patterns involving CREATE, CREATE2, and SELFDESTRUCT.

 Core Mechanism